NMRbox/nmrbox/newweb/nmrbox/README.md

 First make sure you have sourced the node environment as described [above](#running-the-server-locally).

+Then check the configuration in `./src/app/environments/environment.prod.ts` is correct.
+This mainly means checking that the value of `appUrl` is correct. `appUrl` should point to the location of the Laravel back-end server.

 Run `ng build --prod` to build the project.
 The built project will be stored in the `dist/` directory.
 To deploy the server, simply copy all the files in the